brilliantfantastic/bf/src/blog/2020-07-23-new-plan/index.md

 When Keith left, I drastically cut scope.
 The original plan was to create clients for the Mac, Android, iPhone, iPad, web, and perhaps even a Slack app.
 I decided to just concentrate on the iPhone app only.

 In addition to the scope cuts, I have been increasingly unhappy with the design I was trying to implement alone.
 It was not meeting the design I had envisioned.
-I have started to question the project as a whole.

-Perhaps the biggest issue I find myself in currently is that no one knows I am working on this app, including some of my best friends.
+Perhaps the biggest issue I find myself in currently with Chronic is that no one knows I am working on this app, including some of my best friends.
 I am very concerned with launching an amazing application (says me) to no one.

 So I am going to pause development on Chronic and I submit to you my new god-damn masterful (!!)
 3-point plan.